DataDog/hiring-engineers/answers.md

 **Let's really expand on what others have already accomplished**

 Taking a step back i realized that anything on the internet can be monitored with the agent.
 I got the agent running flawlessly in minutes so I am going to add to what others have already done but go in a slightly different direction seeing as how github user cklener has done a thorough job in answering the questions and explaining along the way.
-I can look at graphs and CPU but let's go further.
-I have data is coming from a few places right now.
+I can look at graphs and CPU usage over a specified time period, but knowing this let's go further.
+I have data is coming from Vagrant but would love to setup AWS.
+An external key is provided and the setup was actually easy.
 So far I have several datadog agents running with the metrics coming in from these 3 sources.

 1. AWS including ec2 instances and disks.
 Just type in the API key, create a IAM role and you are AWS cloud monitoring.
 2. Datadog agent on Vagrant Ubuntu based VM
 3. Locally on a Macintosh running under OSX

 It really does not matter where the agent gets installed!
 You can even install it on any IOT device, or even Rasberry PI or Arduino, or a nuclear reactor or a dam.
 You could even alert on something like temperature or humidity or any 3rd party or custom application.
+However under normal circumstances a customer would monitor a web server, a web application, a cluster, a hard drive, or something more granular.

 ![ScreenShot](https://raw.github.com/pmcbrien/hiring-engineers/master/ddog/linking-to_aws.png)

 I went ahead with the agent and installed in both locations using the same account access key.
 I also added a LAMP stack as well as mysql to the a shell script and used a very basic Vagrant image.
 This is a very easy to use system and I really do like using it.
 I took a slightly different approach to add to the discussion.
+I have also uploaded some of the tools that helped along the way to github.

-**Installing something I can monitor, including mysql**
+**Installing something I can monitor, including a web server mysql**

-Mostly complete script to install LAMP environment.
+Mostly complete script to install LAMP environment to monitor mysql and apache.

 	#!/bin/bash
 	sudo apt-get -y update
-sudo apt-get -y install apache2 sudo apt-get install mysql-server sudo apt-get -y install php5 libapache2-mod-php5 php5-mcrypt
+	sudo apt-get -y install apache2
+	sudo apt-get install mysql-server
+	sudo apt-get -y install php5 libapache2-mod-php5 php5-mcrypt

 ![ScreenShot](https://raw.github.com/pmcbrien/hiring-engineers/master/ddog/downloadvagrant.png)